robobenjie/posetree/README.md

 ## Contributing

 We welcome contributions!
-This is my first open source project so I don't know what I'm doing, but I'd especially like it if folks wanted to create PoseTree object implementations to wrap tf2 nicely for ROS and ROS2.
+This is my first open source project so I don't know what I'm doing, but I'm excited to help you figure out how to incorporate it into your projects.

 ## License